 Key Potential Factors That Should Be Addressed Immediately

 There is plenty of research linking obesity to an increased risk of Alzheimer’s.
-Although this disease is complex, researchers have narrowed this connection down to three key potential variables, all which relate to cardiovascular health.
+Although this disease is complex, researchers have narrowed this connection down to three key potential variables, all of which relate to cardiovascular health.

 Variable #1: High blood pressure — A common feature of obesity, high blood pressure is believed to increase amyloid production and also impair the brain’s ability to remove amyloid from the bloodstream.